Ole Miss Rebels football: National championships

-Ole Miss has been selected national champion three times by NCAA-designated major selectors in 1959, 1960 and 1962.
-But the two major wire-service polls of the time (AP Poll and Coaches' Poll), named Syracuse, Minnesota, and Southern California as the national champions in those years, respectively.
+Ole Miss was recognized as a national champion three times (1959, 1960, and 1962) by NCAA-designated major selectors.
+However, the two major wire-service polls of the era — the AP Poll and the Coaches' Poll — named Syracuse, Minnesota, and Southern California as the national champions in those respective years.
+As such, neither the AP Poll nor the Coaches’ Poll has ever recognized Ole Miss as a national champion.

 In 1960, the final Associated Press (AP) and United Press International (UPI) polls placed the Rebels second and third, respectively, behind the national champion Minnesota Golden Gophers.
-Students made “AP” and “UPI” dummies, hung them from the Union Building, and burned them while chanting, “We’re No. 1, to hell with AP and UPI.”
-The Gophers, however, subsequently lost the Rose Bowl to Washington, and Ole Miss defeated Rice, 14–6, in the Sugar Bowl, leading the Football Writers Association of America (FWAA) to vote Mississippi as national champions.
-This is the only national championship recognized by the NCAA.
+Students made "AP" and "UPI" dummies, hung them from the Union Building, and burned them while chanting, "We're No. 1, to hell with AP and UPI."
+The Gophers, however, subsequently lost the Rose Bowl to Washington, and Ole Miss defeated Rice, 14–6, in the Sugar Bowl, leading the Football Writers Association of America (FWAA) to vote Mississippi as national champions and present them with the Grantland Rice Award.

-Ole Miss has never finished a season ranked No. 1 in the AP or Coaches' Poll.